AidanDelaney/ThinkCompSci-Cplusplus/00_introduction.md

 <!--- I take a slightly different view of programming from many other texts.
 Often a program is seen as the object we want to produce.
 By contrast, I see it as an artefact of the production process.
 The reality of programming is that we get a bunch of smart people together in order to write a solution to a problem in an unambiguous language.
 Under this interpretation the program itself is a difficult-to-read document that explains how the development team understand the problem. -->

-Hopefully you now agree that our natural languages, even when restrited to legal language, are not precise enough to instruct a dumb computer.
+Hopefully you now agree that our natural languages, even when restricted to legal language, are not precise enough to instruct a dumb computer.
 We need languages that are un-natural.
 We need formal languages that are suited to describing how to manipulate symbols and "move" symbols around.
-Such a lanugage is going to be difficult to read because of its lack of expressiveness.
-It doesn't have the expressive _bandwidth_ of a natual language.
+Such a language is going to be difficult to read because of its lack of expressiveness.
+It doesn't have the expressive _bandwidth_ of a natural language.

 In a more formal language designed for computation -- a **programming language** -- we have to write a lot of instructions to describe hangman.
 The instructions might look something like:

 ```
 start program
-run instructions to constuct gallows
+run instructions to construct gallows
 run instructions to input secret word
 repeat run instructions to take a turn until the game is over
 end program